Cinnaminson/UdacityND-P1-Wine/README.md

 # UdacityND-Wine
-Udacity Data Analyst Nanodegree/Exploratory Data Analysis
+## Udacity Data Analyst Nanodegree/Exploratory Data Analysis

 Overview
-This is a first project from the Udacity Analyst Nanodegree program.
-The goal of the project is to cover basic skills in exploratory data analysis, including basic data manipulation and data exploration using pandas and data visualization using Matplotlib.
+This is a project from the Udacity Analyst Nanodegree program.
+The goal of the project is to cover basic skills in exploratory data analysis, including basic data manipulation and data exploration using Pandas and NumPy, and data visualization using Matplotlib.

-This project was developed in 2017 during the Nanodegree and it is no longer maintained.
+This project was developed in 2020 during the Nanodegree and it is no longer maintained.

-About
+## About
+This project explores the relationship between the quality of wine and its chemical properties (e.g. acidity, residual sugar, pH).
+The dataset comprises 6497 wines from a 2 datasets on red wine and white wine, and 13 variables, 12 of which describe the properties of the wine , and 1 of which is the quality rating of the wine.

-Tech Stack
+## Tech Stack
-pandas
+Pandas
+NumPy
 Matplotlib

-File Structure
+## Project Structure
+The project is structured as follows

+### Datasets
+winequality-red.csv - raw data set on red wine winequality-white.csv - raw data set on white wine winequality_edited.csv - processed data set combining red and white wine data

+### Project files
+ - python code to process the data
+ - various operations to understand the relationship between the variables
+ - various visualizations of the processed data set
+ -